 Outlook for the Sector: Negative Unique Feature: Asset type and structure previously seen in market Degree of Linkage to Originator: Banco Santander acts as servicer for its own portfolio.
-There is no back-up servicing agreement in place but at Banco Santander's loss of Baa3, a back-up servicer will be appointed.
+There is no trigger in place to appoint a Back Up Servicer (BUS).
+As such, if Banco Santander is downgraded to A3, it is possible that the senior notes will also be downgraded.
 Banco Santander also acts as swap counterparty, issuer account holder and paying agent.
-Banco Santanuer also acts as swap counterparty, issuer account noticer and paying agent.
-Originator's Securitisation History: of Precedent Transactions in Sector: 6 % of Book Securitised: N/A Behaviour of Precedent Transactions: Delinquencies reported on prior transactions of this issuer are worse than the average delinquency reported in the Spain index.
+Originator's Securitisation History : of Precedent Transactions in Sector: 7 % of Book Securitised: N/A Behaviour of Precedent Transactions: Delinquencies reported on prior transactions of this issuer are worse than the average delinquency reported in the Spain index.
 Key Differences between Subject and Precedent Transactions: None.
 Precedent transactions were already focused on high LTVs.
 Portfolio Relative Performance: Expected Loss/Ranking: 10% Higher than peer group due to weak performance of previous transactions.
 Milan Aaa CE/Ranking: 30.0% Higher than peer group due to weak performance of previous transactions.
-Weighted-Average Aaa Stress Rate For House Prices: 44.1% Potential Rating Sensitivity: Chart Interpretation: The model output indicated that class A would have achieved Aaa even if the expected loss was as high as 19.0% assuming MILAN Aaa CE at 33.0% and all other factors remained the same.
-The model output further indicated that class A would have achieved Aa3 with MILAN Aaa CE of 39.0% and an expected loss of 19.0%.
+Weighted-Average Aaa Stress Rate For House Prices: 48.19% Potential Rating Sensitivity: Chart Interpretation: The model output indicated that class A would have achieved Aaa even if the expected loss was as high as 19.0% assuming MILAN Aaa CE at 30.0% and all other factors remained the same.
+The model output further indicated that class A would have achieved A3 with MILAN Aaa CE of 48.0% and an expected loss of 19.0%.
+Moody's has tested the deal under the proposed changes as outlined in the request for comment "Updates to Moody's Individual Loan analysis Request for comment" and there is no impact on the ratings.
 Factors Which Could Lead to a Downgrade: Worse than expected collateral performance in terms of delinquency and loss rates.
 Further deterioration in the real estate market.
-Severe deterioration of Banco Santander's credit quality.
+Deterioration of Banco Santander's credit quality.